 Also, leverage the social features mentioned above by highlighting popular assets each day.
 Is there a certain insight about market trends that is getting a lot of buzz from the sales and marketing teams?
 Feature it.
 Did the company produce a new video explaining how upcoming regulations will affect the organization?
 Tag it and highlight it front-and-center for maximum exposure.

-Machine learning algorithms are already being used in some BI portals for smart search functionality and personalized recommendations.
+Machine learning algorithms are already being used in some Analytics Hubs for smart search functionality and personalized recommendations.
 I predict that in the next few years, we will begin to see machine learning used more and more to display predictive insights and personalized dashboard views.

 Rewards, badges, points.
 Take a cue from the gaming world and maximize interest, engagement and adoption through gamification techniques.
 Incentivize the sharing of reports and dashboards to accelerate user adoption of current assets and new contributions by content curators.
 Gamification techniques encourage collaboration and user engagement.
 They also fulfill our basic human needs to seek rewards, and most important, they make the experience fun.

-Designing a BI portal to be more social, discoverable and fun is the key to improving user adoption and continued engagement.
-Boosting interest and traffic to the BI portal through engaging features gives an opportunity to display an organization’s most important assets and insights and make them more actionable.
+Designing an Analytics Hub to be more social, discoverable and fun is the key to improving user adoption and continued engagement.
+Boosting interest and traffic to the Analytics Hub through engaging features gives an opportunity to display an organization’s most important assets and insights and make them more actionable.
 As a result, the organization as a whole will become more informed and collaborative.
-Over time, by analyzing the portal’s user interactions and user feedback, the BI portal can be refined to adjust to changing user needs.
+Over time, by analyzing the portal’s user interactions and user feedback, the Analytics Hub can be refined to adjust to changing user needs.